The Complete Guide to ESG Investing

 ESG company earnings are less volatile.
 Bank of America also found that companies with the lowest environmental scores had significantly higher price volatility than their peers.
 Good ESG scores signaled lower earnings volatility, particularly for financials.

 Unsurprisingly, ESG company stocks are less likely to collapse because of regulations or lawsuits.
-ESG businesses are less likely to incur penalties and more likely to receive subsidies and incentives.
+And ESG businesses are less likely to incur penalties and more likely to receive subsidies and incentives.